WLFL PROPERTIES

 READ MORE

-The Weranga Scarps Nature Reserve is located approximately 70km Southwest of Dalby, in the Western Downs of Queensland.
-The land area is 30 hectares and of high biodiversity and conservation value.
+Weranga Scarps Nature Reserve is located approximately 70 kilometres south-west of Dalby, in the Western Downs of Queensland.
+The land area is 48 hectares and of high biodiversity and conservation value.
+On 28 July 2025, Weranga Scarps was announced Australia’s first ever Conserved Area under the National OECM Framework – a real honour and a significant step for Australian conservation.

 The area supports a complexity of vegetation communities and abundant wildlife, including the glossy black-cockatoo, yakka skink, golden-tailed gecko, and koala.
-Various eucalyptus and angophoras predominate the different forests and woodlands with shrubby and or grassy understoreys.
-Acacias and she-oaks are conspicuous in certain ecosystems.
+Various eucalyptus and angophoras predominate the forests and woodlands along with shrubby and or grassy understoreys.
+Acacias and she-oaks are conspicuous in some ecosystems.
 Dense calytrix heathlands occur on ephemeral wet areas.

 READ MORE